 How have WHOIS obligations in contracts improved including in the 2013 Registrar Accreditation Agreement (RAA) and the base new gTLD Registry Agreement?

-How have the updated complaints and other compliance procedures impacted the accuracy and functionality of the WHOIS?

 Is there evidence to show that the definition as a strategic priority has had a positive impact on the WHOIS in view of the objectives that it serves?

+The following two questions were identified as check-questions for ourselves and will not be asked in the interview:

+Has ICANN Org issued public updates on progress against targets for all aspects of WHOIS?

+How have the updated complaints and other compliance procedures impacted the accuracy and functionality of the WHOIS? – for these questions we will refer to the accuracy and compliance subgroups and possibly request that a question be added to their briefing requests.

 How will your subgroup review/analyze relevant documentation? (for example, will you divide review between subgroup members)

-Each member will review the documents to be analysed (largely web-based) and will draft comments and findings.
-The Subgroup will then meet/talk to integrate findings, at which point the drafting of the subgroup report could be divided up.
+Each member will review the documents to be analysed (largely web-based), including the input from the interview(s) to be scheduled.
+The team will then reconvene via phone/webconference to discuss and analyse the information together.
+On that basis, we will divide up the work of drafting comments and findings.
+The Subgroup will then meet/talk further to discuss and integrate findings.

 How will you conduct investigation of identified objectives? (for example, will you need calls or conduct work via email)

-We will need one or more calls once answers to the briefing request and other relevant documents as identified in the first pass planning doc have been received and reviewed.
+We will need one or more calls once answers to the briefing request (interview(s)) and other relevant documents as identified in the first pass planning doc have been received and reviewed.

 How will you conduct relevant interviews (as appropriate)?

-Not needed at this point; may be scheduled to follow up on the written briefing to be provided in response to the questions under 1.
+We would conduct one or more interviews jointly as the team, together with Lisa Phifer, with appropriate individuals from ICANN and the Board (potentially former Board members or others who participated in the process of implementing Rec. #1).
+These interviews will likely be conducted on the phone as face-to-face meetings will be difficult to organise.

 How will your subgroup produce its summary of key findings?

-As above, we will meet (or teleconference) to put together our findings.
+As above, we will meet (or teleconference) to jointly analyse the information and discuss our findings.
 Based on those, we will decide whether any additional recommendation(s) is/are required or whether further follow-up on Recommendation #1 should be called for.
-Results of analysis and possible further recommendations will be compiled by one subgroup member and reviewed by the others prior to the April meeting in Brussels.
+We will divide up the work of drafting our findings and possible additional recommendations.
+The results of analysis and possible further recommendations will be compiled by one subgroup member and reviewed by the others prior to the April meeting in Brussels, interview schedules allowing.